eddyyoung008/TB-3D-TLS-2026/README.md

 *Authors contributed equally to this article.
 †Co-corresponding.
 ​
-4. **Please cite this data as the following: Ogbonna and Talemi (2026).
+4. **Please cite this data as the following: Ogbonna and Rastgou Talemi (2026).
 Multidimensional Spatial Characterization of Tertiary Lymphoid Structures in Human Pulmonary TB Lung Granulomas.  {journal/biorxv}

 5. **Relevant links:** <remove links that are not relevant>
 > * Publication DOI: [doi.org/MY-PAPER-DOI](https://doi.org/MY-PAPER-DOI-URL)